 At this point, the complaint must be written down, with the nature of the complaint clearly outlined.
-(See Form 2 for the "Complaint Form".)
+(See Appendix H, Form 2 for the "Internal Complaint Form".)
 The manager will investigate the complaint and notify the employee, in writing, of a decision within a reasonable amount of time.
-If the complainant employee disagrees with the manager's decision, the complainant employee may direct complaints to the Regional School Administrator or the People Services Division.
+If the complainant employee disagrees with the manager's decision, the complainant employee may direct complaints to People Services.

-As a last resort, an employee may take a complaint to the Executive Vice President, or Chief Executive Officer.
+As a last resort, an employee may take a complaint to the Executive Vice President or Chief Executive Officer.
 That Officer's decision constitutes the Organization's final word on the matter.
+Complaints regarding the Chief Executive Officer should be submitted to the Organization's Board of Directors which shall comply with the procedures outlined above.
+The Board's decision regarding these complaints are also final.